Compress the image on the client side before uploading using JavaScript.

 Here is the basic code if you want to use it straight on your site and get the package from jsdelivr.com (free, fast, and reliable CDN for JS and open source).

-Worth to mention that jsdelivr.com suggest: Omit the
+Worth mentioning that jsdelivr.com suggest: Omit the

 version